School Committee - October 11, 2023

 So do you like those?

-I'm not sure specifically again, because the original accuser did not provide
+I'm not sure specifically, again, because the original accuser did not provide any detailed information.

-So I'm just, I'm just reading off of what I got on Facebook.
+So I'm just reading off of what I got on Facebook.

-Over the last several years, we've been trying to, um, identify areas within the budget that have been historically, um,
+Ellen, I could speak to that, Ellen.
+Sure.
+Thank you, Dr. Patel.
+Over the last several years, we've been trying to identify areas within the budget that have been historically not fully utilized and have been historically used in different areas.

-uh find ways in order to uh help fund those and those can include uh numerous areas but including you know our supplies and professional development but certainly we're committed to making sure that kids have the supplies that they need and we're certainly and work very closely with the sta around uh making sure that professional development will be starting a professional development committee with our sta uh counterparts coming out of the last contract to really make sure that we continue to grow and improve in that area
+But certainly, we're committed to making sure that kids have the supplies that they need.
+And we're certainly, and work very closely with the STA around making sure that professional development will be starting a professional development committee with our STA counterparts coming out of the last contract to really make sure that we continue to grow and improve in that area.

-So you're saying that the professional development is being worked out with the STA and have there been any complaints or like overall problems with this that are an issue?
+So you're saying that the professional development is being worked out with the STA?
+And I, have there been any complaints or, you know, like overall problems with this that are an issue?

 So I was wondering if you could address the issue of the nutrition account, $50,000.